• The Medicaid dental program varies from state to state. Currently, ten states provide coverage for dentures.

 Picture by Authority Dental under CC 2.0 license

-The adult dental benefits provided in the Medicaid program are not the same across the country.
-If you are wondering if Medicaid covers dentures, the answer is not always simple.
+The adult dental benefits provided in the Medicaid program vary across the country.
+If you are wondering if Medicaid covers dentures, the answer is not always straightforward.

 Different from state to state

-Since each state administers their own Medicaid program, denture coverage varies from one state to another.
+Since each state administers its own Medicaid program, denture coverage varies from one state to another.

 There are currently ten states that provide coverage for dentures: Alaska, Idaho, Louisiana, Michigan, Montana, Nevada, New York, North Carolina, North Dakota, and South Dakota.
 These states all have their own limitations and requirements.